-I’ve entered a new goals cycle (Sep ’13 to Sep ’14) and am already enjoying the process of tracking and blogging about my personal projects again.
-One of my goals is to exercise more though, more broadly, I’m interested in improving my overall health and wellness through more frequent, targeted exercise and cleaner eating.
-How does a geek keep on top of such goals?
-Why, with nerdy tracking tools of course.
+One of my previous goal projects was to to exercise more though, more broadly, I was interested in improving my overall health and wellness through more frequent, targeted exercise and cleaner eating.
+I’m not actively blogging on this topic any more but it’s something that’s still on my mind.
+Looking through the drafts folder, I found this post on nerdy tracking tools and thought it was worth sharing.
 This post looks at 5 of the gadgets and health tracking tools I use to follow my progress.